makortel/cmssw/Utilities/StorageFactory/README.md

 #### `StorageTracerProxy`

-The `edm::storage::StorageTracerProxy` (and the corresponding `edm::storage::StorageTracerProxyMaker`) produce a text file with a trace of all IO operations at the `StorageFactory` level.
+The `edm::storage::StorageTracerProxy` (and the corresponding `edm::storage::StorageTracerProxyMaker`) produces a text file with a trace of all IO operations at the `StorageFactory` level.
 The behavior of each concrete `Storage` object (such as further splitting of read requests in `XrdAdaptor`) is not captured in these tracers.
 The structure of the trace file is described in a preamble in the trace file.

 The plugin as a configuration parameter for a pattern for the trace files.
 The pattern must contain at least one `%I`.
 The maker has an atomic counter for the files, and all occurrences of `%I` are replaced with the value of that counter for the given file.